 How do you pay the Income Tested fee?

-We collect the Income Tested Fee with Direct Debit.
-Once you have filled in the form we can automatically schedule the fee transfer to minimise hassle for you.
+We collect your contribution with a Direct Debit.
+Once you have filled in the form we can automatically schedule the fee transfer to minimise hassle for you and make the process super easy.

-We hope this has helped you understand the Income Tested Fee, but if you have any other questions feel free to contact us.
+We hope this has helped you understand this fee and if you have any other questions feel free to contact us.
+For more on our fees, check out our pricing page: https://letsgetcare.com.au/pricing/